 Joseph G. (Joe) Rosenstein

-(The photograph was taken at the launch of the MetroMath Center in November 2003; it looks like I was directing a performance of the MetroMath anthem, but I was just speaking enthusiastically about the Center's vision and goals.
-MetroMath is described later on this page.)
+(The photograph was taken at the launch of the MetroMath Center in November 2003; it looks like I was directing a performance of the MetroMath anthem, but I was just speaking enthusiastically about the Center's vision and goals.)

 In the research portion of my career, I wrote a number of articles and published a research monograph Linear Orderings (Academic Press, 1982) in textbook form.

-For nearly 20 years I have been heavily involved in K-12 education.
+For over 30 years I have been heavily involved in K-12 education.
 This came about as a result of my serving as Director of the Undergraduate Program in Mathematics.
 (Details are in my vita.)
-In recent years, I have been involved in the following five major kinds of enterprises that are described in more detail below:
+In recent years, I have been involved in the following six major kinds of enterprises that are described in more detail below (in the same order):

-As a result of this work, and as part of the Coalition's public outreach effort, I have prepared a number of articles and presentations on mathematics education.
+As a result of this work, and in a few cases as part of the Coalition's public outreach effort, I have prepared a number of articles and presentations on mathematics education.

 I have been very active in the havurah movement, both locally, in the Highland Park Minyan, and nationally, in the National Havurah Committee, which provides a trans-denominational, egalitarian, participatory, communal, and spiritual Jewish alternative.
 I lead guided meditations on Jewish prayers and psalms, and occasionally publish meditation tapes and write articles on Jewish topics.